jeroenhe/elasticsearch-docker-cluster/README.md

 # Elasticsearch cluster in docker

 This project provides you with an elasticsearch cluster consisting of three elasticsearch instances, using the basic license.
+I've created it during and after the Elastic Engineer training to help me with a ready-to-go environment where I can play with the training labs.

-Disclaimer: this setup is not meant for production usage, but is very well suited for local integration testing projects and a means of getting to play around with an elasticsearch cluster easily.
+Disclaimer: this setup is not meant for production usage!

 ## Prerequisites